 \subsection{The geometry of $\mathbb{M}_{\tt Normal}$ and $\mathbb{W}_{\tt Normal}$}

 The spaces $\mathbb{M}_{\tt Normal}$ and $\mathbb{W}_{\tt Normal}$ have been studied extensively in the literature, and a summary of their geometric properties is provided in Table 1.
-The space $\mathbb{W}_{\tt Normal}$ is more commonly known as the \emph{ Siegel half-space} and has been studied in the context of automorphic forms and Abelian varieties. $\mathbb{M}_{\tt Normal}$ is known as the \emph{ Siegel-Jacobi space}, and has also been studied in the context of automorphic forms.\footnote{The associated K\"ahler metric is occasionally referred to as the K\"ahler-Brandt metric (see, e.g., \cite{molitor2014gaussian}), although we will not use this terminology.} The first observation that we make is that $\mathbb{M}_{\tt Normal}$ and $\mathbb{W}_{\tt Normal}$ are distinct from the viewpoint of complex geometry.
+The space $\mathbb{W}_{\tt Normal}$ is more commonly known as a \emph{Siegel domain of the second type} and has been studied in the context of automorphic forms and Abelian varieties. $\mathbb{M}_{\tt Normal}$ is known as the \emph{ Siegel-Jacobi space}, and has also been studied in the context of automorphic forms.\footnote{The associated K\"ahler metric is occasionally referred to as the K\"ahler-Brandt metric (see, e.g., \cite{molitor2014gaussian}), although we will not use this terminology.} The first observation that we make is that $\mathbb{M}_{\tt Normal}$ and $\mathbb{W}_{\tt Normal}$ are distinct from the viewpoint of complex geometry.

 { }

 \begin{obs*} $\mathbb{M}_{\tt Normal}$ and $\mathbb{W}_{\tt Normal}$ are \textit{not} biholomorphic. \end{obs*}